 This camp at Polentswa is one of the first of the embryonic Botswana chain of camps, "Ta Shebube".
 Hence it’s known as the “Ta Shebube, Polentswa" – with a comma in the middle; or, more usually, simply the Ta Shebube Polentswa.

 The sister-camps of this camp at Polentswa are the Ta Shebube Rooiputs and the Ta Shebube Union’s End.

-The Ta Shebube Polentswa overlooks the Polentswa Pan, which is in the north of the Kgalagadi Transfrontier Park – roughly half way between Nossob Restcamp and the Namibian Border at Union’s End.
+Accessed by 4WD only, Ta Shebube Polentswa overlooks the Polentswa Pan, which is in the north of the Kgalagadi Transfrontier Park – roughly half way between Nossob Restcamp and the Namibian Border at Union’s End.
 The environment around the camp is dominated by vast, open tree savanna and the characteristic fossil Nossob River, but occasionally interspersed by expansive grassy plains, large vegetated pans and smaller, scattered salt pans.

 The tented rooms at the camp are all set on raised wooden decks, spaced out to create a sense of privacy.
 All are under enormous canvas roofs, and all have a spacious private veranda.
 They consist of:

 We’re told that each of these rooms has a main sleeping area (with double or twin beds and high quality mattresses and linen), a sitting area, dressing area, en suite bathroom with his-and-hers washbasin, cupboard space, adjoining (open air) hot shower and a flush toilet.